Holmus/CapStat/RAD.md

 CapStat is a standalone desktop application.
 It tracks player achievements, statistics and results.
 It does through user input of either the final game result, or result of every play made – hit or miss.
 The end result is a database of player rankings and performance, which can be viewed within the application.

 ### 1.3 Scope of application
-CapStat saves data to a database on a server located on the internet, meaning that multiple matches can be recorded simultaneously and submitted to the database when finished.
+CapStat saves data to a local database on the machine on which CapStat is run, meaning that only a single match can be recorded simultaneously, and the recorded results will not be automatically shared between machines.
 The application requires manual input of data.
 The application does not provide support for automatically recognizing and recording hits or misses.

 ### 1.4 Objectives and success criteria of the project
 CapStat is intended to be used for quick and correct input of game results, and focuses on speed and effectiveness of data input.
 Therefore the following criteria are relevant: